DISCOVER A NEW FRONTIER

 In the River Valley

-In the valley of the Little Smoky is the Little Smoky Ski Area, servicing many local communities since 1986, and boasting 43 acres of skiing trails.
-Visit their website at: http://www.littlesmokyski.ca/
+In the valley of the Little Smoky lies the Little Smoky Ski Area, servicing many local communities since 1986, and boasting 43 acres of skiing trails.

 Kayaking & Canoeing